 What is a Psychoeducational Evaluation?

-When would or should a Psychoeducational Evaluation be recommended?
+When is a Psychoeducational Evaluation Recommended?

-Information regarding No Child Left Behind Act to be found at: http://www.wrightslaw.com.
+No Child Left Behind Act: http://www.wrightslaw.com.